 One way to save money and potentially learn a few new skills whilst travelling in Thailand is to look for work exchanges or short-term jobs.
 Sign up to Worldpackers to get access to 56 work exchanges in Thailand (at the time of writing).
 You can get $10 off the annual membership fee by using the Worldpackers promotional code “MYFUNKYTRAVELWP”.

 A 2 Month Itinerary for Backpacking in Thailand

 Bangkok remains the beating heart of the country, a true city of sin which love it or hate it makes for a truly intoxicating travel experience.
 It’s almost impossible to visit Thailand or indeed Southeast Asia without passing through Bangkok, one of the most visited cities in the world, at least once or twice given it is at the core of the country’s transport network and home to the biggest two airports.

 Time Needed – 10 days should be more than adequate.

-Great shopping, vibrant nightlife, buzzing street markets, delicious food and a few stunning palaces mean you will never be short of things to see and do in Bangkok.
-Most backpackers head straight to the Khao San Road which is the biggest backpacker hub in Southeast Asia and the perfect place to make some travel buddies, which is handy in those lonely early days, particularly if it’s your first time travelling alone.
+Great shopping, vibrant nightlife, buzzing street markets, delicious food and a few stunning palaces mean there are many things to do in Bangkok.
+Most backpackers head straight to the Khao San Road which is the biggest backpacker hub in Southeast Asia and the best place to try and make some travel buddies, which is handy in those lonely early days, particularly if it’s your first time travelling alone.

 Thailand’s oldest beach resort is getting its groove on once again.
 It’s popular with Thais in Bangkok due to its proximity to the capital and gets lively at weekends and during national holidays.
-Budget travellers tend to prefer the islands further South but Hua Hin is still a popular stop and breaks up the journey from Bangkok down to Southern Thailand.
+Budget travellers tend to prefer the islands further South but Hua Hin is still a pleasant stop and breaks up the journey from Bangkok down to Southern Thailand.